Real Estate Due Diligence in Malaysia

 - the legality of the property.

-When conducting a legal due diligence, our lawyers in Malaysia will request the ownership documents for searching every detail.
-For example, if the title corresponds to the identification and name of the owner, the status of the title (freehold or leasehold) and, in the leasehold case, the expiration date, if the property is mortgaged to a certain bank or company etc.
+When conducting legal due diligence, our lawyers in Malaysia will request the ownership documents for searching every detail.
+For example, if the title corresponds to the owner's identification and name, the title's status (freehold or leasehold), and, in the leasehold case, the expiration date, if the property is mortgaged to a certain bank or company, etc.

 Title of property and documents